Password Policy Requirements

 The Use of Multiple Character Sets

-Password complexity requirements, through requiring users to use different character types, reduce key space and cause users to act in predictable ways.
+Password complexity requirements, require users to use different character types, reduce key space and cause users to act in predictable ways.
 Many systems or companies, enforce some level of password complexity requirements.
 For example, passwords need characters from all three of the following categories:

 The issue is, that people tend to use similar patterns, for example, a capital letter in the first position, a symbol in the last, and a number in the last 2.
 Cybercriminals are aware of this and run their dictionary attacks using the most common substitutions, “$” for “s”, “@” for “a,” and “1” for “l”.
 Some complex requirements even prevent users from using secure and memorable passwords and force them into coming up with less secure and less memorable passwords.
 This then ultimately results in users getting frustrated and forcing a password reset.